 How to apply

-If you cannot attend the dates above, please email to email@example.com with several times you can meet the week of April 5th, and we will arrange an alternate time to talk.
+If you cannot attend the dates above, please email to firstname.lastname@example.org with several times you can meet between April 1st and 8th, and we will arrange an alternate time to talk.

 Fall and full-year options